 The March 16th filing, adds to the legal woes the defendants face against their popular blood thinning medication, as they attempt to fend off a number of pending lawsuits for alleged uncontrolled bleeding events and other health complaints the risks of which patients and doctors may not have been properly warned of at the time of prescription.

 The anticoagulant Xarelto (rivaroxaban) was approved in 2011 to help hip and knee patients prevent blood clots following replacement surgery and protect against clotting and stroke in patients with atrial fibrillation.
+It has subsequently been defending itself from a number of defective drug lawsuits filed alleging life-threatening bleed and other adverse effects.

 A number of claims were made during the marketing of the medication to consumers relating to it being superior to the previous generation of anticoagulants including Warfarin (coumadin).